boblemaire/IoTaWatt/Docs/graphPlus.rst

     :alt: Yaxes Range Table

 This list is used to modify the Yaxis range for each unit.
-The default is "auto", which works well to represent the full range of the data.
-The Min and Max can be specified or changed to a specific value.
+The default is "auto", which works well to represent the full range of the data, however the Min and/or Max can be specified here to overide the auto default.
 Once changed, the new limit will remain in effect until one of these things happens:

 * The overide value is removed.